 Destination: California: Carmel

-Just being at the Post Ranch Inn is the real treat—reveling in the gorgeous forest-covered cliffs rolling down to the water, trekking miles of trails that wave around orchards, groves and the occasional meditation spot, soaking in the warm infinity pool.
+Just being at the Post Ranch Inn is the real treat.
+You can revel in the gorgeous forest-covered cliffs rolling down to the water, trek miles of trails that wave around orchards, groves and the occasional meditation spot and soak in the warm infinity pool.
 But more can always be arranged: the inn features a full spa menu of facials and massages, complimentary yoga and meditation classes every morning, nature walks every Friday and shamanic journeys every Saturday.

 And then there’s the food.
-Chef Craig von Foerster, taking advantage of the bounty of California’s central coast and valley, serves superb, ultrafresh Pacific-fusion cuisine at the Sierra Mar.
+The chefs take advantage of California’s bounty and serve superb, ultra-fresh Pacific-fusion cuisine at the Sierra Mar.
 Try the oysters and a bottle of sparkling California wine at sunset, when the restaurant’s huge glass windows turn to honeyed gold.
-The next morning, enjoy the inn’s vast complimentary breakfast buffet.

 Read a member postcard on spending a romantic weekend at the Post Ranch Inn